TOGoS/TOGVM-Spec/brainstormy-notes/DATATYPES.md

 List[Byte], but have very different meanings.
 Roles are used to distinguish those.
-This is kind of analogous to how in some languages, a float and an int might both be representable using the same 32-bit value, but you can cast to one or the other and that can determine which overloaded function is called.
+This is kind of analogous to how in some languages, a float and an int might both be representable using the same 32-bit value, but those bits have very different meanings, and which type a function parameter has can determine which overloaded version of the function is called.

+Now let's say in our hypothetical system...

 The way in which a type class implments a role is also indicated separately from either.
-E.g. if we want to treat a PHP array as a function, we can either treat it as a [object,method name] callback, or as a function of its keys to its values.
+E.g. if we want to treat a PHP array as a function, there are a couple of obvious interpretations:
+- as a [someObject, methodName] callback, as per PHP `callable` convention (`myArray(foo)` calls the method)
+- as a function of its keys to its values (`myArray(0)` returns `someObject`)

 In the following, '<' means 'can be used as'.